hughobrien/psu-constitution/README.md

 10. Where a quorum cannot be reached for an Executive meeting outside semester, the President shall organise, at Union expense, an alternative meeting type, such as a conference call or an online meeting.
 There should be no need for an emergency meeting unless there is an urgent political crisis.

-## Schedule 4: Council and Executive Job descriptions and terms of office
+## Schedule 4: Council and Executive Job Descriptions and Terms of Office

 It is requested that volunteering members of the Council and Executive dedicate 3 hours per week in order to fulfil the responsibilities that are outlined in their respective job descriptions